bavc/bavc-resources/docs/CollectionHolderInfo/TemplateArticle.md

 * The safest way to ship tapes is to use two boxes: Pack the tapes into a small box, then pack that small box into a larger box with packaging material between the boxes.

 * Use sturdy boxes and high quality packaging material when packing your tape.
 Thick bubble-wrap is the best packaging material.
-You do not need to wrap every tape individually in bubble wrap, as long as there sufficient bubble wrap
+You do not need to wrap every tape individually in bubble wrap, as long as there sufficient bubble wrap between the tapes and the box they are packed in.

 * Do NOT use packing peanuts!
 They make a mess and do not sufficiently protect tapes during shipping.